Using Rosegarden as a Midi Sequencer on Linux

 If you click into the area above the tracks, you set the playback cursor to the mouse position.
 If you click that way pressing "Ctrl", the playback cursor moves to the next musical bar.

-The "special parameters" column is shown on the left of the tracks in the arrangement window.
-If it is in your way, you can toggle it on and off using the key "p".
+The "special parameters column" is shown on the left of the tracks in the arrangement window.
+If it is in your way, you can toggle it on and off using the key, that is set to "p" by default.

 The column is used to select the midi output of each midi track.
-This works in combination with "Studio/Manage Midi Devices".
+This works in combination with the "midi-devices manager window" ("Studio/Manage Midi Devices").

-If changes in "Manage Midi Devices" have been made, you sometimes have to reselect the midi output in the special parameters column to make the changes take effect in the tracks.
+If changes in the "midi-devices manager window" have been made, you sometimes have to reselect the midi output in the "special parameters column" to make the changes take effect in the tracks.

-A single quick marker can be set with "Composition/Set Quick Marker at Playback Position".
-Then you can move to the playback cursor to the quick marker by using "Ctrl+m".
+A single quick marker can be set with "Composition / Set Quick Marker at Playback Position" (key Ctrl+Shift+m").
+Then you can move the playback cursor to the quick marker by using "Ctrl+m".

 But if your piece has only one tempo, that needs to be changed, this can also be set there.